KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 For instance, the ``KeyboardInputViewController/autocompleteText`` property determines which text to pass into the provider.
 It uses ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.

-If you want to temporarily or permanently disable autocomplete, just can also set the context's ``AutocompleteContext/isEnabled`` to `false`.

 ## How to create a custom autocomplete provider

-You can replace the ``KeyboardInputViewController/services`` autocomplete provider with a custom provider, for instance if you want to integrate with a custom SDK or 3rd party provider.
+You can replace the ``KeyboardInputViewController/services`` autocomplete provider with a custom provider, for instance to integrate with a custom SDK or 3rd party provider.

 For instance, here's a custom provider that just adds a suffix to the provided text's current word: